sammuelyee/docs/cartodb-editor.md

 ####Twitter Categories and Search Terms
 * You can enter OR as an alternative to using the comma.
 For example, "santa, xmas" is the same as "santa OR xmas"
 * Spaces before and after commas are removed
-* Enter commas between multi-sentance words as a best practice.
+* Enter commas between multi-sentence words as a best practice.
 For example, if you enter a multi-word search term, such as "cars, bikes motorbikes, planes", the category is parsed as three search terms.
 Not "cars, bikes, motorbikes, planes"
 * Use Singular and plural search terms.
 For example, "car" does not match tweets with the plural of "cars".
 Add both the singular and plural forms of the word to match both search results
 * Search terms are not case-sensitive.
 For example, "Cars" is the same as "cars" and "CARS"
 * The maximum number of search terms per category is 29